 What is the impact of advanced paternal age (APA) on sperm DNA fragmentation (SDF) levels?

 OBJECTIVES

-- · To evaluate the impact of APA on SDF levels. - · To define the cut-off age beyond which SDF levels rise significantly.
+- To evaluate the impact of APA on SDF levels. - To define the cut-off age beyond which SDF levels rise significantly. - To emphasize the importance of male age when evaluating male fertility.

 METHODS